-- archive metrics to a backend time-series database
+- Export metrics to a external time-series database

 Netdata without a database or web API (headless collector)

-slave), without any database or alarms, collects metrics and sends them to another Netdata (parent).
+Local Netdata (child), without any database or alarms, collects metrics and sends them to another Netdata (parent).

-The same parent can collect data for any number of
+The same parent can collect data for any number of child nodes.

 The user can use all the functions at both